sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_05_parameters_and_ua/embedding_05_parameters_and_ua.md

 ## Required Parameters
 Duration: 20

 This section is provided for completeness.
-While it's assumed that you are already familiar with these parameters—having completed the [Embedding 3: Application Embedding QuickStart](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html?index=..%2F..index#0), we have included them here for reference.
+While it's assumed that you are already familiar with these parameters, having completed the [Embedding 3: Application Embedding QuickStart](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html?index=..%2F..index#0), we have included them here for reference.

 For each required parameter, an example based on Node.js code is provided